 The Northwestern University Press Graduate Assistantship

 The Northwestern University Press Graduate Assistantship is a competitive twelve-month position awarded to an outstanding graduate student at Northwestern University working on a PhD in any field of the humanities.
-This position will provide the student with an in-depth, comprehensive introduction to scholarly publishing, which should prove invaluable.
-The student will have access to the acquisitions and editorial staff, who possess expertise in scholarly communications and the state of scholarship across many humanities disciplines; gain familiarity with the publication process and goals of the university press in the context of the larger campus community; and enjoy a mentored team environment in which to build analytical skills that will be useful across many careers in the humanities.
+This position will provide the student with an invaluable in-depth, comprehensive introduction to scholarly publishing.
+The student will have access to the acquisitions, editorial, and marketing staff, who possess expertise in scholarly communications and the state of scholarship across many humanities disciplines; gain familiarity with the publication process and goals of the university press in the context of the larger campus community; and enjoy a mentored team environment in which to build analytical skills that will be useful across many careers in the humanities.
 Students are expected to make progress on their dissertation while working at NUP; the opportunity is designed to approximate typical assistantship time commitments and responsibilities.

 The successful candidate will have:

-- Student must be a PhD student (years two through six) in the humanities or arts disciplines; preferably in their third or fourth year
+• Student must be a PhD student (years two through five) in the humanities or arts disciplines; preferably in their third or fourth year

-- Letters of recommendation from thesis advisor and Director of Graduate Studies in their home department
+• Letters of recommendation from dissertation advisor and Director of Graduate Studies in their home department